Lalasa1234/CyberbullyingDetection/README.md

 **Training**

-* -Leveraged the Trainer class for faster training enabled by accelerate*
+*- Leverage the Trainer class for faster training enabled by PyTorch accelerate*

 *- Initialize the training arguments, define functions for training and evaluation*